menu

 Another Siege Rhino, just what we needed.
 All kidding aside, we have seen that creatures that provide a six-point life swing and leave behind large bodies are very playable in Modern.

-The biggest challenge with the emerge mechanic is that it rewards you for playing high-CMC creatures, which unfortunately in Modern tend to be hard to get into play in the first place (unless you're cheating them in, in which case you want the biggest baddest creatures you can cheat like Disciple of Griselbrand or Emrakul, the Aeons Torn).
+The biggest challenge with the emerge mechanic is that it rewards you for playing high-CMC creatures, which unfortunately in Modern tend to be hard to get into play in the first place (unless you're cheating them in, in which case you want the biggest baddest creatures you can cheat like Griselbrand or Emrakul, the Aeons Torn).

 I'm not sure if this guy has a place or not, but I wouldn't rule it out completely.